The H2 Mach IV 750 triple made its debut in 1971 setting new standards for road bike performance.

 Engine Number Range: H2E-00001 to H2E-23157

-Colors: Pearl Candy Blue.
-Japan, Europe other countries got a second color: Candy Gold
+USA Color: Pearl Candy Blue ONLY.
+Japan & Europe got a second color option: Candy Gold

-Paint tone varied from the factory.
-You will find variations of darker and lighter shades straight out of the crate
+Paint tones varied.
+You would find variations of darker or lighter shades, brand new out of the crate.

 The H2's made in 1971 have a plastic headlight bucket and one engine mounting tube cradle instead of two.